 6. The NEF sends the notification message including EAS Deployment Information to the local SMF.

 7. The local SMF invokes Neasdf_BaselineDNSPattern or Neasdf _DNSContext based on the information received from the information obtained from the NEF and the SMF.
 The local SMF obtains EASDF information from the SMF in advance or use the locally configured EASDF information.

-Editor's note: It is FFS whether the EASDF is placed in local, central location or no restriction

 6.6.3.2 Provisioning EAS Deployment Information to local SMF with involvement of SMF